 The hearing will investigate:

 - The extent to which people with intellectual disability disproportionately experience significant health problems.

-- Barriers faced by people with cognitive disability when accessing and receiving health care and services, including barriers to communication and health professionals' attitudes, values and assumptions.
+- Barriers faced by people with cognitive disability when accessing and receiving health care and services.

 - Training and education of health professionals with respect to patients with cognitive disability.

 - Delayed diagnosis and misdiagnosis of people with cognitive disability.

 - Diminished life expectancy of people with cognitive disability.